isabella232/primetime.en/help/programming/tvsdk-3.4-for-ios/ios-3.4-delete-replace-content-vod/ios-3.4-ad-delete-replace-use-cases/ios-3.4-mark-ranges-ios.md

 uuid: ca544f64-ef83-4c08-8ec5-1bc07fdba3c4
 ---

-# Use cases to delete and replace ads {use-cases-delete-replace-ads}
+# Use cases to delete and replace ads {#use-cases-delete-replace-ads}

 Here are the use cases to delete and replace ads: